gdslab/data-to-science/README.md

 ### Database migrations with Alembic

-The first time you build and run the containres you must run the following command to set up the database tables:
+The first time you build and run the containers you must run the following command to set up the database tables:

 ```
 docker compose exec backend alembic upgrade head